-helium-3 helium-4 But nothing else.
+But nothing else.
 There is no stable nucleus containing 5 particles, so when a four-particle helium nucleus is struck by another particle, the whole lot is split apart again.

 So by the time the Universe is three minutes old, nearly all the neutrons have been combined into nuclei, while most of the protons are still free.
 About 90% of the universe is hydrogen, with nearly all the rest made up of helium.
 There is some deuterium, and tiny amounts of lithium and beryllium, but nothing else.

-It turns out that the final composition of the universe depends only on the baryon density.
-By measuring the abundance of helium and deuterium in pristine gas, we can work out this density, and hence show that baryons make up only 4% of the Universe freely every since, gradually increasing in wavelength as the Universe expands.
-Their temperature has dropped from 3000 degrees to just 3 degrees above absolute zero.
+It turns out that the final composition of the universe depends only on a single number called the baryon density.
+By measuring the abundance of helium and deuterium in pristine gas, we can work out this density, and hence show that baryons make up only 4% of the Universe.